dreamsxin/ext-async/README.md

 The `Timer` class is used to schedule timers with the integrated event loop.
 Timers do not make use of callbacks, instead they will suspend the current task during `awaitTimeout()` and continue when the next timeout is exceeded.
 The first call to `awaitTimeout()` will start the timer.
 If additional tasks await an active the timer they will share the same timeout (which could be less than the value passed to the constructor).
 A `Timer` can be closed by calling `close()` which will fail all pending timeout subscriptions and prevent any further operations.

+You can use `timeout()` to create an awaitable that will fail with a `TimeoutException` after the given number of milliseconds have passed.
+This is mostly useful when deferred combinators are involved and the (preferred) context API (`withTimeout()`) cannot be used.

 ```php
 namespace Concurrent;